LTUC/amman-dotnet-401d2/Curriculum/Class08/LAB.md

 Provided is a JSON file that contains a data set of location information for properties in Manhattan.
 - Read in the file and answer the questions below
 - Use LINQ queries and Lambda statements (when appropriate) to find the answers.
+- Use a combination of both to answer the questions.
 - Each question and answer should be outputted to the console.

 ## Setup